Improve Benchmarking Analysis

-Users are now able to map their interview topics to their own data model to take advantage of the full power of the analytics and benchmark engagements over time.
+Users are now able to map their interview topics to their own data model to take advantage of the full power of their data and are able to improve benchmarking analysis over time.

 What It Can Do For You

 A data model maps the topics in your interview to a broader framework so you can is continually assess and monitor progress overtime (including benchmarking).
 By default, the platform maps your interview topics to the the 9Lenses data model.
 However, beginning this week, users can fully customize and control their data models to realize the following benefits: